NoordermeerLab/c4ctus/readme.md

 ## 5- Long Help (Tutorial) with test dataset

-A small fastq file (only 500,000 reads, from 4 viewpoints) can be found in test_dataset/mm10 folder to test the script functionalities.
+A small fastq file (`mm10_SmallSubset.fastq.gz`, only 500,000 reads, from 4 viewpoints) can be found in test_dataset/mm10 folder to test **c4ctus** functionalities.
 The corresponding primer file `barcode.fa` can be found in the same folder.

-### a) To follow this tutorial, download test_dataset, genome sequence and RMSK
+### a) To follow this tutorial, create an empty folder containing the test_dataset, mm10 genome sequence and mm10 RMSK

-Create an empty folder, then:

 	#Download the test dataset and primer file
 	wget https://github.com/NoordermeerLab/c4ctus/blob/main/test_dataset/mm10/mm10_SmallSubset.fastq.gz